FM 108 Gold 'N Great

 FM 108 played oldies from the fall of 1978 to September 29, 1990.
 For much of that time, it was the only oldies station in southern Ontario, and it still holds the distinction of being Canada's only stand-alone oldies station on FM.
 Many people - including yours truly - had the pleasure of doing on-air music shows there.
 And many of the artists themselves appeared.

 FM 108 switched format in the early '90s to dance music as Dance 108.
 Later it became Energy 108, a legendary station in its own right.
-It has since moved to 95.3 on the FM dial, with a country format.

 Norman B. was production manager of Energy 108 when he died of a heart attack in the early hours of January 19, 1997.
 Two months later this tribute - co-hosted by long-time friends Bill Nagy and Mark Panopoulos - aired on the station that Norm built.

-Hear the Norman B. Tribute here.
+Norman B. Tribute here.

 Read about Norman B. here.